Cray-HPE/docs-csm/install/index.md

       [Collect MAC Addresses for NCNs](#collect_mac_addresses_for_ncns)
    <a name="collect_mac_addresses_for_ncns"></a>

    1. Collect MAC Addresses for NCNs

-      Now that the PIT node has been booted with the LiveCD and the management network switches have been configured, the actual MAC address for the management nodes can be collected.
+   Now that the PIT node has been booted with the LiveCD and the management network switches have been configured, the actual MAC addresses for the management nodes can be collected.
 This process will include repetition of some of the steps done up to this point because `csi config init` will need to be run with the proper MAC addresses.

       See [Collect MAC Addresses for NCNs](collect_mac_addresses_for_ncns.md)